-- List 2 examples of location for each of the following sub-types of connective tissue:

-- a) adipose

-- b) hemopoietic (blood)

-- c) fibrous (dense; tendons & ligaments)

-- d) loose (areolar)

-- e) cartilage

-- f) bone (osseous)

-- List 1 example of location for each of the following sub-types of muscle tissue:

-- a) visceral (smooth, involuntary)b) skeletal (striated, voluntary)c) cardiac

-- 9. Define "organ".

-- 10. Given the stomach as an example of an organ, list the basic tissue types which make up the organ.

-- 11. Explain the contribution of the individual functions of each tissue type to the function of the organ as a whole.

-- 12. Define "system".

-- 13. Given the following systems as an example, name the organs which make up that system & state the functions of the organs.

-- a) urinary system

-- b) nervous system

-- 14. Explain the functions of the organs as they contribute to the function of the system as a whole.
+7. List 2 examples of location for each of the following sub-types of connective tissue: a) adipose b) hemopoietic (blood) c) fibrous (dense; tendons & ligaments) d) loose (areolar) e) cartilage f) bone (osseous) 8.
+List 1 example of location for each of the following sub-types of muscle tissue: a) visceral (smooth, involuntary) b) skeletal (striated, voluntary) c) cardiac 9.
+Define "organ".
+10. Given the stomach as an example of an organ, list the basic tissue types which make up the organ.
+11. Explain the contribution of the individual functions of each tissue type to the function of the organ as a whole.
+12. Define "system".
+13. Given the following systems as Complete the an example, name the organs which appropriate sections make up that system & state the of Ch.
+3 in the A & P functions of the organs.
+Colouring Workbook a) urinary system b) nervous system 14.
+Explain the functions of the organs as they contribute to the function of the system as a whole.